eagle-io/docs/source/topics/nodes/report/index.rst

 Report
 =================
-|icon-report| Reports generate PDFs and can be scheduled for delivery to subscribed users and groups via email.
+|icon-report| Report nodes generate PDFs and can be scheduled for delivery to subscribed users and groups via email.
+Please refer to the :ref:`Reports <reports>` documentation for a quick start guide on using the reporting feature.

 .. note::
     The reporting feature is currently a **pre-release** version that is subject to change without notice and is only available to limited accounts.